oguzhansakalli/todo-list-app-reactjs/README.md

 ## Usage

 - Click the "New Task" button to add a new task.
+- Press the Enter key to submit the new task after typing it in the input field.
 - Click the green tick to mark a task as completed.
 - Click the undo button to undo a completed task.
 - Click the red X to delete a task.